 The President of Somalia, Mohamed Sied Barre, returned to Egypt on Friday (2 December) for more talks with President Anwar Sadat.

-The President of Somalia, Mohamed Sied Barre, returned to Egypt on Friday (2 December) for more talks with President Anwar Sadat.
+Background: The President of Somalia, Mohamed Sied Barre, returned to Egypt on Friday (2 December) for more talks with President Anwar Sadat.
 It was their second meeting in five days, as the Somali leader conti??? his tour of Arab countries.
 President Barre has been discussing with the various leaders the current Arab divisions over the Middle East, and the political situation on the Horn of Africa.

 SYNOPSIS: The Somali leader started his Middle East shuttle last Sunday, (27 November) and, as well as Egypt, has had talks in Aden, Sudan, Jordan and Saudi Arabia.
 He was greeted at Cairo airport by Egypt's Vice- President, Muhammad Hosni Mubarak, and Prime Minister, Mamduh Muhammad Salem.
 President Sadat had been away from Cairo for a week in the Suez Canal region, but he returned to the Egyptian capital for talks.